https://www.instagram.com/shonna_pryor/

 BIO

-Shonna Pryor is a conceptual art maker, art programs producer, and an educator at the School of the Art Institute of Chicago.
-Her multidisciplinary practice references food theory and its peripheral objects and concepts as a lens through which to critically engage the politics of identity, memory, power, and play.
-An Afrofuturist aesthetic underscores the language of these expressions via reclaimed objects, installation, painting and public programming.
-Pryor's visual art has been exhibited in major cities such as Chicago, Detroit and New York, with esteemed artist residencies such as Hyde Park Art Center; Chicago Council on Science and Technology, and Chicago Artists Coalition's Hatch Residency, respectively.
-Her visual art and community-based collaborations with nationally recognized organizations and institutions has been instrumental in employing art to inspire future generations.
-Pryor's engagement in the field of art and culture is further enhanced by her award-winning, art-based broadcast media work that has sought to innovate through an intersecting of the two disciplines.
-She is a 2018-2019 Emmy Award, Midwest winner and was also shortlisted for the 2017-18 Harvard University Knight Visiting Neiman Fellowship Award.
+Shonna Pryor is a conceptual art maker and art programs producer.
+Her multidisciplinary practice critically engages the politics of identity, memory, power, and play.
+An Afrofuturist aesthetic underscores the language of these expressions using reclaimed objects, painting, installation and public programming.
+Pryor's visual art has been exhibited in major cities such as Chicago, Detroit and New York, with esteemed artist residencies such as the Hyde Park Art Center’s Jackman Goldwasser Artist Residency, Chicago Artists Coalition Hatch Residency, The School of the Art Institute of Chicago Homan Artist Residency and the Chicago Council on Science and Technology respectively.
+Her visual art and community-based program collaborations with local and nationally recognized organizations and institutions has been instrumental in employing visual art to inspire future generations across genres, including STEM -based programming.
+Pryor's engagement in the field of art and culture is further expanded by her award-winning, art-based broadcast media work that has sought to innovate through an intersecting of the two disciplines.
+She is an Emmy Award winning team contributor on the Terra Foundation sponsored Art & Design Chicago documentary, and was shortlisted for the 2017-18 Harvard University Knight Visiting Neiman Fellowship Award.

 "Pryor animates the anthropological through experimental disordering of linear time: historical events, private familial touchstones, trauma, and irrepressible joy are clustered into conceptual ‘tableau vivant,’ acting out upon one another within Pryor’s constructs and critical apparatuses. she elevates a strata of lived history often swept away from what is canonically preserved by pernicious systems of power. she collects trails of crumbs that amass into trenchant stories that allow the artist and her audiences to revisit passages of perseverance, ingenuity, and grace within the Black American experience.